Notice of Upcoming Construction – Phase 2 – September 15, 2017

-Alliance Grain Terminal Ltd. (AGT) has received a project permit (PP 2015-053) from the Vancouver Fraser Port Authority to deconstruct our existing shipping gallery and construct a new gallery at 1155 Stewart Street in Vancouver.
+Alliance Grain Terminal Ltd. (AGT) had previously sent a notice to the community in March 2017 informing of the start of construction for our Shipping Gallery Replacement Project.
+AGT received a project permit (PP 15-053) from the Vancouver Fraser Port Authority to deconstruct our existing shipping gallery and construct a new gallery at 1155 Stewart Street in Vancouver.
+This notice is to inform you of upcoming construction activities during Phase 2 of the project.

 AGT is an export grain terminal on the south shore of the Burrard Inlet in the Port of Vancouver.
 The AGT terminal is owned and operated by a group of family and farmer-owned Canadian grain companies.
 AGT’s operations include unloading grain from rail cars and then loading the grain onto ocean vessels, destined to customers around the world.